strizhechenko/netutils-linux/README.rst

 Monitoring
 ----------

-All these top-like utils don't require root priveledges or sudo usage.
-So you can install and use them as non-priveledged user if you care about security.
+All these top-like utils don't require root privileges or sudo usage.
+So you can install and use them as non-privileged user if you care about security.

 .. code:: shell